STIR-IT-UP - Vol. 13

 • Supplier costs which are essential to the business

-• Software or cloud based services which are essential to the operations of the business (this can include CRMs, accounting software, expenses for payment processing software, etc.)
+• Software or cloud-based services which are essential to the business's operations (this can include CRMs, accounting software, expenses for payment processing software, etc.)

 • PPE or other costs incurred as a result of the business adhering to federal, state or local COVID-19 Safety Guidelines